percona/percona-xtradb-cluster/doc-pxc/source/manual/xtrabackup_sst.rst

      :Default: tar
      :Match: Yes

-You need to use xbstream for encryption, compression etc.,
-however, bug :bug:`1193240` requires you to manually cleanup the
-directory prior to SST.
+Refer to :ref:`Xbstream v/s Tar<tar_ag_xbstream>` for details and caveats of using tar v/s xbstream for SST.

 .. option:: transferfmt